The Inclusion Alliance is a consortium of two supported employment service providers that operate in the Cornwall area:

 - Performance Plus Rehabilitative Care Inc. (PPRC) is a private company that provides supported employment services under the Ontario Disability Supports Program (ODSP).

-The two organizations have joined together to provide the Supported Employment Program under the mandate of the Ministry of Training, Colleges and Universities (MTCU).
+The two organizations have joined together to provide the Supported Employment Program under the mandate of the Ministry of Labour, Training and Skills Development (MLTSD).

 The Supported Employment Program provides supports to job seekers with a disability who are seeking to find meaningful employment.
 We work with job seekers and employers to find an employment match that creates opportunities for employment and is a benefit to both the client and the employer.